Certification for Differentially Private Prediction in Gradient-Based Training: Experimental Details and Further Results

-In order to understand the performance of our approach in a more practical setting, we turn to the American Express default prediction task.
+In order to understand the performance of Algorithm~\ref{alg:AGT} in deeper networks, we turn to the American Express default prediction task.
 This tabular dataset\footnote{See \url{www.kaggle.com/competitions/amex-default-prediction/}; accessed 05/2024} comprising 5.4 million total entries of real customer data asks models to predict whether a customer will default on their credit card debt.
 We train networks of varying depth with each layer having 128 hidden nodes.
 We highlight that fully connected neural networks are generally not competitive in these tasks, thus their accuracy is significantly below competitive entries in the competition.
 However, this massive real-world dataset in a privacy-critical domain enables us to test the scalability of our approach.
-In particular, we note that as batch size tends to infinity, our bounds become arbitrarily tight.
-On the other hand, since we over-approximate the bounds on the gradients using bound-propagation, our bounds weaken super-linearly as the depth of the network increases \citep{wicker2020probabilistic}.
-Figure~\ref{fig:amex} shows the smallest batch sizes that allow us to train networks of varying depth with privacy and unlearning-safe guarantees for at least $95\%$ of test set inputs.
-Our approach requires a batch size of over one million to provide these guarantees for 4-layer neural networks.
-Ignoring the effect of this large batch size on performance for the sake of this particular case study, this example highlights that tightly bounding the descent direction (Theorem \ref{thrm:descent_dir}), e.g., though bounds-tightening approaches~\citep{sosnin2024scaling}, will prove an important line of future research.
+In particular, we note in Section~\ref{sec:analysisanddiscussion} that as batch size tends to infinity, our bounds become arbitrarily tight.
+On the other hand, since we employ interval bound propagation to bound the model gradients in Algorithm~\ref{alg:AGT}, our bounds weaken super-linearly as they propagate through deeper networks \citep{wicker2020probabilistic}.